-Effective for annual years Amendments beginning on or to standard Description after Summary of the amendment IAS 1 Classification of Liabilities as Current or Non- current January 1, 2023 The amendment has clarified what is meant by a right to defer settlement, that a right to defer must exist at the end of the reporting period, that classification is unaffected by the likelihood that an entity will exercise its deferral right and that only if an embedded derivative in a convertible liability is itself an equity instrument the terms of a liability would not impact its classification.
-IAS 1 and IFRS Disclosure of This amendment deals with assisting entities to Practice accounting January 1, 2023 decide which accounting policies to disclose in Statement 2 policies their financial statements IAS 8 Amendment to definition of accounting estimate January 1, 2023 This amendments regarding the definition of accounting estimates to help entities to distinguish between accounting policies and accounting estimates.
+Amendments Effective for annual years beginning on or to standard Description after Summary of the amendment IAS 1 Classification of Liabilities as Current or Non- current January 1, 2023 The amendment has clarified what is meant by a right to defer settlement, that a right to defer must exist at the end of the reporting period, that classification is unaffected by the likelihood that an entity will exercise its deferral right and that only if an embedded derivative in a convertible liability is itself an equity instrument the terms of a liability would not impact its classification.
+IAS 1 and IFRS Practice Statement 2 Disclosure of accounting policies January 1, 2023 This amendment deals with assisting entities to decide which accounting policies to disclose in their financial statements IAS 8 Amendmenttodefinitionofaccountingestimate January 1, 2023 This amendments regarding the definition of accounting estimates to help entities to distinguish between accounting policies and accounting estimates.
 IAS 12 Income taxes January 1, 2023 This amendment deals with clarification regarding accounting of deferred tax on transactions such as leases and decommissioning obligations Amendment to IFRS 10 and IAS 28 Sale or Contribution of Assets between an Investor and its Associate or Joint Venture N/A The amendments to IFRS 10 and IAS 28 deal with situations where there is a sale or contribution of assets between an investor and its associate or joint venture.
 Specifically, the amendments state that gains or losses resulting from the loss of control of a subsidiary.

-Management anticipates that these new standards interpretations and amendments will be adopted in the Funds's financial statements as and when they are applicable and adoption of these interpretations and amendments may have no material impact on the financial statements of the Fund in the period of initial application.
+Management anticipates that these new standards interpretations and amendments will be adopted in the Company's financial statements as and when they are applicable and adoption of these interpretations and amendments may have no material impact on the financial statements of the Company in the period of initial application.